totaljs/jComponent/readme.md

     // setter will be executed if the "released" state will be "false"
     // +v13.0.0

+    instance.bindexact();
+    // setter will be executed if the modification "path" is same or parent path has been changed
+    // +v14.1.2

     instance.width([callback(width)]);
     // Gets a width of the element. "callback" can wait for a width (async)
     // Returns {Number}